• Skip to main content

 You'll notice the temperature drop a touch when adding warm water to a cold bowl.
 Aim for 105-110 degrees Fahrenheit before adding the yeast.

-For proofing yeast water temp between 105 and 110 fahrenheit
+for proofing yeast water temp between 105 and 110 fahrenheit

 When proofing yeast, 105-110 degrees Fahrenheit